 Oil, hair products, dead skin cells, and dirt easily build up and clog the pores and follicles on your scalp.
 This irritates the scalp, prevents hair growth, and creates a haven for fungus and bacteria to grow.
 Fungus, bacteria, and other infections can cause dandruff, itchiness, irritation, and many other problems.
 So keep your scalp clean!

-- Clean your scalp regularly with a clarifying shampoo (we recommend once every 1-2 weeks with NaturAll Club's Cleansing Avocado Shampoo, which cleans the scalp without stripping moisture.)
+- Clean your scalp regularly with a clarifying shampoo (we recommend once every 1-2 weeks with NaturAll Club's Avocado Kiwi Shampoo, which cleans the scalp without stripping moisture.)

-- Use tea tree oil (an ingredient in our Fresh Avocado Deep Conditioners) to combat bacterial growth.
+- Use tea tree oil (an ingredient in our Avocado Deep Conditioner for Dry Hair) to combat bacterial growth.

 - Apple cider vinegar is both clarifying and microbial, so do an occasional ACV rinse to keep your scalp clean.